Robin Scott investigates how to find affordable rough shooting

 If you live in the right countryside and know the right farmers, then walked-up shooting might still be had for services rendered.
-However, it seems such gift horses are becoming rarer by the season and shouldn’t be taken for granted, or looked in the mouth if one luckily comes your way.

 It’s hard not to feel a little resentful if walked-up shooting has been lost to someone, or a syndicate, prepared to pay for something you might have previously enjoyed gratis.